neofluar/Kaggle/README.md

 # Kaggle
 - titanic.ipynb - public score 0.79425, the solution is in top 20%.
-I applied the SVM and kNN algorithms to predict which passengers survived the horrible tragedy of Titanic.
+I applied different algorithms to predict which passengers survived the horrible tragedy.
 The SVM model performed a little bit better.
 Link to the competition: https://www.kaggle.com/c/titanic